solita/solita.github.com/_posts/2017-11-29-AWS-reInvent-more-great-news.md

 ### Compute
 Container services have been very important focus area in our customer cases during the last years.
-It is not really a suprise that AWS is also investing heavily into container services.
+It is not really a surprise that AWS is also investing heavily into container services.
 Today we witnessed 2 major releases.

 [Fargate](https://aws.amazon.com/blogs/aws/aws-fargate/) is totally new service that will basically be like serverless containers.
 Fargate fits very well between the use cases of Lambda which is suitable for very short living tasks and traditional container services where one needs to take care of reserving enough capacity.
 I'm sure we will be seeing Fargate in use in our customer cases in the future.

 [EKS aka ECS for Kubernetes](https://aws.amazon.com/blogs/aws/amazon-elastic-container-service-for-kubernetes/) is good news for those organisations that have invested heavily into Kubernetes.
 I believe many have found the limits of ECS constraining and are more than happy to try out EKS instead.

-One of the smaller but interesting release was the [support of routing traffic to different Lambda function versions](https://aws.amazon.com/blogs/aws/amazon-elastic-container-service-for-kubernetes/) based on pre-assigned weights.
+One of the smaller but interesting release was the [support of routing traffic to different Lambda function versions](https://aws.amazon.com/about-aws/whats-new/2017/11/aws-lambda-supports-traffic-shifting-and-phased-deployments-with-aws-codedeploy/) based on pre-assigned weights.
 Mitigating the risk of Lambda function updates will now be easier.

 ### Databases
 Oh boy what they had reserved for us in the database services.
 Hard to even decided where to start.
 First of all the [release of serverless Aurora](https://aws.amazon.com/blogs/aws/in-the-works-amazon-aurora-serverless/) is just amazing.
 This is definitely the way databases should be heading allowing much greater flexibility and scaling in the future.
 At the moment it is still a bit unclear how well the scaling will work in real-life scenarios, but based on Amazon blog post it should be blazing fast meaning that scaling up new computing capacity would happen just in 5 seconds.
 Let's see what the reality will be.

-The releas of [Multi-Master Aurora](http://www.businesswire.com/news/home/20171129006077/en/AWS-Announces-New-Capabilities-Amazon-Aurora-Amazon) is probably more important for those organisations having mission-critical applications connected to Aurora, because the new service will increase the high availability greatly.
+The release of [Multi-Master Aurora](http://www.businesswire.com/news/home/20171129006077/en/AWS-Announces-New-Capabilities-Amazon-Aurora-Amazon) is probably more important for those organisations having mission-critical applications connected to Aurora, because the new service will increase the high availability greatly.
 This is still in Preview and will be released later in 2018.

 Typically the setup and running GraphQL databases has been just too much work.
 Amazon is once again making our lives easier by [releasing GraphQL as a fully-managed service called Neptune](https://aws.amazon.com/about-aws/whats-new/2017/11/amazon-neptune-fast-reliable-graph-database-built-for-the-cloud/).
 Neptune supports in the first phase Apache TinkerPop Gremlin and RDF/SPARQL.
 At the moment is only available as preview in US East.